szilveszter/cloudpassage-halo-python-sdk/docs/source/installation.rst

 Requirements
 ------------
-The CloudPassage Python SDK is currently verified against Python v2.7
+The CloudPassage Python SDK is currently verified against Python v2.7.10.  \
+Versions less than this will throw an ImportError exception.

 The only dependencies are the requests and pyaml modules, which are available \
 through pip.